mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 These projects allow students to approach computing with a different attitude and tackle problems in a radically different way to much of classroom teaching.
 Apart from the greater amount of time dedicated to hands-on coding and related physical computing challenges, the opportunities for authentic practices.
 These include; designing for real users, collaboration with other students, project planning, debugging faulty code and repeated revisions to work to fine tune the desired result.

 While the RPI foundation have created and collected an impressive collection of resources - we should really appreciate the work of volunteers and teachers volunteering out of class time to create the opportunities to code creatively.

 This is in line with socio-cultural understandings of how learning happening.
+Community in this context not only provides support in creative process but also motivates participation in the first place.

-MORE ON THIS
+MORE ON THIS - CASE STUDY OF SCRATCH?
+DRAW ON KAFAI AND GAME MAKING COMMMUNITIES

 <!-- Socio cultural theory here?
 the importance of community as culture